brainiac225/4th-sem/README.md

  4th semester LAB programs.

- Note- This repository contains practicals of DBMS and ADA.
-DBMS does not have a separate file however ADA has a separate file.
+ Note- This repository contains practicals of DBMS.
+DBMS does not have a separate file.